ErikDeveloperJava/Release_state_app/README.md

-Real state on Spring boot
+Release State on Spring boot